Experiment of The Month

 When light strikes a metal, ordinarily the electrons respond in the usual resistive way; the velocity of the conduction electrons is proportional to the electric field.
 They move to reduce the electric field, driving it to nearly zero, allowing a very short penetration distance.

 In this situation, the acceleration of the electrons is proportional to the electric field.
-This means that the displacement of the electrons is proportional to the field, but opposite to the displacement that an electron in a dielectric experiences.
-Since the dielectric electrons act to reduce the electric field strength inside the material, the conductions in this special situation act to increase the electric field in the metal.
+This means that the displacement of the electrons is proportional to the field, but opposite to the displacement that an electron in

 The metal is said to exhibit negative dielectric constant at these high light frequencies.
 The result is a much stronger electric field at the free surface of the metal in the plasmon generator.
 The electric field due to the evanescent light is enhanced and couples strongly to the surface plasmon.